-Park/Storm Basin and Hunter's Pointe Park Maintenance - A capital reserve in the amount of \$6,000 has been established for costs associated with a catastrophic event with regards to vandalized irrigation, turf, trees or playground equipment.
+The Parks maintenance expenses will increase for park/drain basin maintenance for Fiscal Year 2018-2019, which is due to increase in cost of labor and reduction in the Alternate Work Program (AWP).
+For park/storm basin and Hunter's Pointe Park Maintenance, a capital reserve in the amount of \$6,000 has been established for costs associated with a catastrophic event with regards to vandalized irrigation, turf, trees or playground equipment.